HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuredrapiIdP.md

 ## About this task

-Domino REST API implements what essentially amounts to an OAuth2 Provider.
-The following is a guide for setting up Domino REST API's OAuth2 provider.
+Domino REST API implements an OAuth2 Provider.
+The following is a guide for setting up and configure Domino REST API's OAuth2 provider.

 ## Procedure